sagar87/tensorsignatures/docs/tutorials.rst

 +----------------------------+-----------+-----------+---------------------------+

 From this we can see that our simulated :code:`data_set` contains two additional genomic dimensions with size 3 and 5 respectively.
+We can index the SNV tensor like any other numpy array.
+For example, to obtain template and leading strand mutations from "unassigned" genomic regions, we would simply index the tensor with :code:`snv[0, 1, 0, 0, :, :]` which returns a two dimensional array with mutation types along the first axis and samples along the other.

 Note, that we can reconstruct the :math:`p\times n` mutation count matrix, which usually serves as an input for conventional mutational signature analysis, by summing